facebookresearch/spdl/docs/source/migration/pytorch.rst

 This means that, simply running the existing data loading pipeline, which is designed for multi-processing, does not improve the performance.

-This might change with free-threading, but that's the current state, and also the reason why SPDL cannot provide a simple drop-in replacement of PyTorch DataLoader class.
+This might change with free-threaded, but that's the current state, and also the reason why SPDL cannot provide a simple drop-in replacement of PyTorch DataLoader class.